brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 That was worth the aside, right?
 (I'm sorry.
 Desperately trying to avoid a tangent pun.)
 Back to the normals we were working with, eh?

+It doesn't seem terribly efficient to add thickness to our lines by drawing lots and lots of normals using `ofLine`.

+Comment out your draw poly line

 **openFrameworks Bug and Weirdness:**
 - Setting alpha to 1 causes the hue information on a color to shift when drawing overlapping shapes (need to verify this happens outside of the brush app)